BMILAB/stAPAminer/README.md

 # stAPAminer
-Analyze APA for spatially resolved transcriptomic studies
+Mining Spatial Patterns of Alternative Polyadenylation for Spatially Resolved Transcriptomic Studies

 ## About
-stAPAminer first identifies poly(A) sites from spatial RNA-seq and then qantifies APA site usages in individual spots.
-Particularly, we imputes APA site usages with gene expression profiles to avoid high sparseness.
-Using stAPAminer, we can detect poly(A) sites from genes in MOB and found genes with spatial patterns of APA usage.
-Genes with spatial patterns of APA usage are predicted compared to genes with spatial patterns of gene expression.
+Alternative polyadenylation (APA) contributes to transcriptome complexity and gene expression regulation, which has been implicated in various cellular processes and diseases.
+Single-cell RNA-seq (scRNA-seq) has led to the profile of APA at the single-cell level, however, the spatial information of cells is not preserved in scRNA-seq.
+Alternatively, spatial transcriptomics (ST) technologies provide opportunities to decipher the spatial context of the transcriptomic landscape within single cells and/or across tissue sections.
+Pioneering studies on ST have unveiled potential spatially variable genes and/or splice isoforms, however, the pattern of APA usages in spatial contexts remains unappreciated.
+Here, we developed a toolkit called stAPAminer for mining spatial patterns of APA from spatial barcoded ST data.
+APA sites were identified and quantified from the ST data.
+Particularly, an imputation model based on k-nearest neighbors algorithm was designed for recovering APA signals.
+Then APA genes with spatial patterns of APA usage variation were identified.
+By analyzing the well-established ST data of mouse olfactory bulb (MOB), we present a detailed view of spatial APA usage across morphological layers of MOB with stAPAminer.
+We complied a comprehensive list of genes with spatial APA dynamics and obtained several major spatial expression patterns representing spatial APA dynamics in different morphological layers.
+Extending this analysis to two additional replicates of the MOB ST data, we found that spatial APA patterns of many genes are reproducible among replicates.

+* Preparing the input for stAPAminer

+The input of stAPAminer is a poly(A) site matrix with each row being a poly(A) site and each column being a spot.
+APA sites can only be identified from the spatial barcoded ST data for now, using existing scRNA-seq tools like scAPAtrap or Sierra.
+Please refer to this [document](https://github.com/BMILAB/stAPAminer/blob/main/doc/PAextract/README.md) for detailed pipeline of identifying APA sites from spatial barcoded ST data.

 * The stAPAminer package consists of three main modules.
 <img src="pic/process.jpg" width="100%" />

-A. Identification and quantification of APA from spatial transcriptomics data, then quantification and imputation of spatial APA usages.
+A. Quantification and imputation of APA usages

-B. Verify the correctness of the imputation method.
+B. Verifying the correctness of the imputation method

-C. Identification of genes with differential APA usage between morphological layers and identification of APA genes with spatial patterns of APA usage variation
+C. Identifying genes with differential APA usage between morphological layers and genes with spatial patterns of APA usage variation

 ## Getting started
 ### Mandatory